-Each HyperTransport technology receiver contains a FIFO that is clocked by the transmitter.
-See the HyperTransportTM Technology Electrical Specification for the details of this structure and the guidelines that govern its design.
+Each HyperTransport receiver contains a FIFO that is clocked by the transmitter.
+See Section 24.4 for the details of this structure and the guidelines that govern its design.
 This section introduces the receive FIFO to motivate the discussion in Sections 11.3 and 12.2.

-The FIFO (shown in Figure 8) is sized to absorb the dynamic variation between the transmitter's clock and the receiver's clock.
+The FIFO (shown in Figure 14) is sized to absorb the dynamic variation between the transmitter's clock and the receiver's clock.
 Some sources of this dynamic variation are: